mhydock/DERPS/01 - Getting Started.md

 ### Randomness and the Concept of Dumb Luck

 One might think with trained bonus, attribute bonus, and a sufficient amount of skill points allocated to a skill, one would never fail a check of a well-trained skill.
 Likewise, with a severe penalty and no chance to improve beyond a raw attribute increase, one would never take the chance to attempt to use an untrained class skill.
-But this reduces all skill checks to a simple math problem, and that's boring.
+But this reduces all skill checks to a simple math problem, and that's "boring".

 The rolling of a d20 introduces chance, and with it tension and excitement.
 This game embraces the concept of Dumb Luck, and with it _Epic Failures_ and _Epic Successes_.